Astoundify/marketify/readme.txt

 == Changelog ==

+= 2.14.1: December 28, 2017 =

+* Fix: Better EDD 2.8.16 compatibility for all download types and options.

 = 2.14.0: December 22, 2017 =

 * New: Allow File Upload field in FES to be used to set a video.